Hypercubed/lit-regex/README.md

 const re = seq('We sell ', products, ' for ', price, ' [per #].');
 ```

-or a combination of functions and string literals:
+or a combination of functions and tagged templates:

 ```js
 import { regex, seq, oneOrMore, repeat, anyOf } from 'lit-regex';